lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Unanswered Questions

 - Are doors with keyholes just _potentially_ locked, and doors without keyholes never locked?
-- Data transfers from Synka? (mentioned in terminals, still unknown since admin access to the Blackbridge Grotto terminal didn't enable this so far as I can tell)
-- The Schoolhouse adds 8 Classrooms to the deck, we've gotten to grade 5
 - The insurgent group that these people seemed to be a part of was called "The Children of Black Water," which seems to be a parallel name to "Blackbridge" being the network and grotto name.
 Their group is also called RLCF - what does that stand for?
 - Who the fuck is Samantha Hayes?
   - _a.k.a_ Marion Matthew Jones neé Epsen _a.k.a._ Marion Marigold _a.k.a._ Jean Ribbon